 The operating businesses within the Group are governed by their constitutional documents, local law and regulation, and the Shareholder Agreement.
-As such each operating company has its own governance structures all of which are broadly aligned across the Utmost Group.
+As such each operating subsidiary company has its own governance structure all of which are broadly aligned across the Utmost Group.

-Boards of each of the operating businesses ("subsidiary boards") each have mandates and duties which are drafted to align with the requirement of the Shareholder Agreement and local law and regulation.
+The boards of directors of each of the operating subsidiaries ("subsidiary boards") each have mandates and duties which are drafted to align with the requirements of the Shareholder Agreement and local law and regulation.